Experience Australia's highlights and travel aboard the continent's famous trains, including The Ghan

 NSW Trainlink XPT

-We reserve First Class carriages for daytime journeys on the NSW TrainLink XPT.
-First Class accommodation features extra legroom, a deluxe reclining seat, and a footrest.
-Most seats rotate to form a 'conversation group' of four.
-A buffet car selling a selection of hot and cold meals, snacks, alcoholic and non-alcoholic drinks are available on board the train.
+First Class accommodations on this train include extra legroom, a deluxe reclining seat, and a footrest.
+Most seats rotate to form a “conversation group” of four.
+A buffet car selling a selection of hot and cold meals, snacks, alcoholic and non-alcoholic drinks is available on the train.